sayedatiqurrahman/Django-project-and-file-structure/README.md

 </html>
 ```

-Django by default supports its own templating language, which is very similar to Jinja (e.g., `{% %}` and `{{ }}` syntax).
+Django by default supports its own templating language, which is very similar to Jinja (e.g., `{% %}` syntax).
 You can also use pure Jinja2 if you explicitly configure it, but in most Django projects, the default engine is sufficient and similar.

 ---